-The problem with these deep trees is that is becomes very difficult to "quickly" find a particular classification element.
+The problem with these deep trees is that it becomes very difficult to "quickly" find a particular classification element.
 A best practice is to limit your classification schemes to three or four levels, with three levels being the optimal level.
-There is nothing more frustrating and time consuming for safety managers than to redesign their classification schemes.
+There is nothing more frustrating and time-consuming for safety managers than redesigning their classification schemes.
 Redesigning the classification scheme is the easy part.
 The challenge comes from the historical, legacy data that had been previously classified with the outdated classification schema.
 Manually reclassifying thousands of safety concerns is time-consuming and a brutal task.

 - How to Set Up Classifications in Aviation SMS

 - 4 I’s of the Issue Management Life Cycle in Aviation SMS